farhanmn/express-typeorm-boilerplate/README.md

 # Express Boilerplate

-An Express Boilerplate with Javascript ES6 style and MySQL
+An Express Boilerplate with Javascript ES6 style and Sequelize

 ## Installation